What should chickens eat to keep healthy and happy?

 Laying hens need to eat oyster shell from the point immediately before they begin to produce eggs.

-This article deals with why they're such a critical part of what chickens should eat, when to start providing them, and how much to give.
+This article deals with why they're such a critical part of the diet, when to start providing and how to offer them.